AionNext/BizDev/README.md

 # BizDev

-BizDev is a suite of products that enable the development of Enterprise Application Software fabric in Rexi environment.
+BizDev is a suite of products that enable the development of Enterprise Application Software Fabric (EAS/F) in Rexi environment.

-It is Rexi based andf can only run int Rexi environment.
+It is Rexi based and can only run in Rexi environment.
 For more information about Rexi Operating System please refer to this publication.

 ```